-Nintendo ready to flip Switch on Netflix, Amazon and Hulu streaming support – "in time"
+Nintendo ready to flip Switch on Netflix, Amazon and Hulu streaming support?

 “We're talking to a range of companies about other services, companies like Netflix, Hulu, Amazon — things that will come in time,” he told The Post.

-That would make sense, as the Switch seriously lags behind more full-fat consoles like the PS4 Pro and Xbox One S – but then neither of those machines offer a handheld gaming experience that matches the Switch.
+That would make sense, as the Switch seriously lags behind more full-fat consoles like the PS4 Pro and Xbox One S in terms of third-party content options – but then neither of those machines offer a handheld gaming experience that matches the Switch.

 Just how long "in time" turns out to be remains to be seen, but the cautious optimist in me would wager a nominal sum on later this year – after all, Nintendo will no doubt want the Switch to appeal to potential buyers in as many ways as possible ahead of the 2017 holiday shopping bonanza.